MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-non-featured-apps.md

 ---
 # required metadata

-title: Deploy Cloud App Security Conditional Access App Control for non-featured apps
+title: Deploy Cloud App Security Conditional Access App Control for any apps
-description: This article provides information about how to deploy the Microsoft Cloud App Security Conditional Access App Control reverse proxy features for non-featured apps.
+description: This article provides information about how to deploy the Microsoft Cloud App Security Conditional Access App Control reverse proxy features for any apps.
 keywords:
 author: ShlomoSagir-MS
 ms.author: ShlomoSagir-MS